luciebiard/Bayesian_survival_analysis_phase_3_trials/README.md

 In this respository, you may find the code to estimate models such as those presented in “Bayesian survival analysis for early detection of treatment effects in phase 3 clinical trials” paper in Contemporary Clinical Triams Communications (2020).

-Here you are few guidelines to use this code.
+Here you are few guidelines to use these files:

-Analysis code sub-repository:
-    cll_github: Cide for analyses corresponding to motivating example 1 in the above mentioned paper
+    cll_github: Code for analyses corresponding to motivating example 1 in the above mentioned paper

-Stan models sub-repository:
     Pooled_piecewise.stan: Stan code for the piecewise model in motivating example 1 in the above mentioned paper

     exponential.stan: Stan code for the exponential model used in motivating example 2 (without power prior)

     exponential_CPP.stan: Stan code for the power prior exponential model used in motivating example 2

-Toy datasets sub-repository:

     bazpower.txt: Simulated dataset mimicking final data from current data in motivating example 2